ursulagraber/ursu-playground/workshops/_posts/2021-01-23-en-was andere über mich sagen0.md

 ## “This workshop is highly recommended because it is fun, inspiring and I was able to rediscover myself!”

-*The quotes are from the feedback sheets for the 2019-2020 workshops.*

 ![](https://ursulagraber.files.wordpress.com/2020/11/dscf4001.jpg?w=300&fit=crop){: .center-image}